kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 * Does the **GPS time source** have a satellite signal (orange LED lit or flashing)?
 Does it have a time signal (blue LED lit or preferably flashing once per second)?
 * Check **CrossMgrVideo**:  Is the camera aligned, with correct **focus and exposure**?
 Look at the small preview image (bottom left) or focus window, *not* the still frame from the last trigger in the main window!
 * Is the **IR beam break** aligned and operating the Trigger-O-Matic correctly?
 * Check **CrossMgrImpinj**.
 Is it connected and reading tags?
 Are tags being read on both antennas?
-Press the reset button and confirm the **clock offset** is still reasonable (typically 3600 seconds to within one second during *British Summer Time*).
+Is it still using a static offset?
+(If the clocks have stepped since you started CrossMgrImpinj it may have dropped into recalculate mode, in which case you'll have to disable this again in the 'Advanced' configuration.)
+Press the reset button and confirm the **clock offset** is still reasonable (should be less than a tenth of a second).
 * Is **CrossMgr** open with the **correct race** file?
+* Check the race properties and categories are set correctly for the type of race (see above for correct settings).
 * Is the **RFID test** successful?
 * Is the **Race Clock** working and visible?
 If it's likely to blow over, place it at ground level.
 * Does someone have a **backup stopwatch** ready?